TigerIS12024/SPCPortlandWeather-Apply/README.md

 # SPCPortland Weather Staff Apply program.

-This program is a .sh script.
+This program is a .sh script, builded using Linux and nano.
 When you execute it, it opens up a menu, similar to the one when you run a Cisco Unified Communications .iso file on a Virtual Machine.

 > Windows and Ubuntu and macOS was **Tested.** Linux and Debain has not been tested.